Tadayoshi123/GitHub_Tracking/init.md

-This is the initial state of the app after the first feature 2
+This is the initial state of the app after release 2